2013-14 General Catalog

 The M.S. and Ph.D. programs are open to graduate students with a background in physics, chemistry, mathematics, biology, health sciences, veterinary medicine, or engineering.

 After completing the introductory course 077:103 (FRRB:5000) Radiation Biology, students typically concentrate on a particular aspect of the field.
-Some students elect to focus on radiation biology, while others choose to emphasize free radical biology.
+Some students elect to focus on radiation and cancer biology, while others choose to emphasize free radical biology.

 Many of the department’s graduate students elect to take 077:120 (FRRB:3130) Radiation Safety and Radiobiology, a course that covers safe operation of radiation-producing equipment and handling of radioactive materials, regulations and regulatory agencies, formulas and techniques in radiation protection programs, radiation protection, and other topics.Back To Top